MEZ901/PenPoint/README.md

 # PenPoint

-PenPoint is an article web application similar to Medium, where users can read, like and comment on articles and they can also write articles using Markdown.
+PenPoint is a dynamic article web application, akin to Medium, empowering users to engage with captivating content, express appreciation through likes, comments, and even contribute their own thought-provoking articles with the convenience of Markdown formatting.

 ## Installation